TaskBeacon/task-registry/docs/_sources/index.rst.txt

 This project is licensed under the `MIT License <https://github.com/TaskBeacon/taskbeacon.github.io/blob/main/LICENSE>`_.

-All components of this repository—including the core **PsyFlow** library, individual **tasks**, and their **variants**—are released under the MIT License, unless explicitly stated otherwise in a specific folder.
+All components of this repository—including the core **psyFlow** library, individual **tasks**, and their **variants**—are released under the MIT License, unless explicitly stated otherwise in a specific folder.